Optical heart rate

 - When your heart rate is low, the sensor may not be able to provide stable readings.
 A short warm up of a few minutes before you start the recording helps.

-- Dark skin and tattoos block light and prevent reliable readings from the optical sensor.
+- Skin pigmentation and tattoos may block light and prevent reliable readings from the optical sensor.

 - The optical sensor may not provide accurate heart rate readings for swimming activities.

 - For highest accuracy and quickest responses to changes in your heart rate, we recommend using a compatible chest heart rate sensor such as Suunto Smart Sensor.

 Optical heart rate sensor technology is currently not as accurate or reliable as measuring heart rate from the chest.
 Your actual heart rate may be higher or lower than the optical sensor reading.